RenatoBrittoAraujo/image-classificator/README.md

 - Go to google and type what you want the dataset to be about.
 - Go to images, scroll down the page until you think it's enough then save the .html file to util folder.
-- Run link_parser.py and input the file name and the folder you want the .jpg pictures to download to.
+- Run `pyhton3 utils/link_parser.py` and input the file name and the folder you want the .jpg pictures to download to.
-- Run renamer.py to rename the files in increasing order from [1..n].
+- Run `python3 utils/renamer.py` to rename the files in increasing order from [1..n].
-- Run imageSizeConverter.sh to resize images to a standard format (I use 128x128).
+- Run `./utils/imageSizeConverter.sh` to resize images to a standard format (I use 128x128).